gandazgul/k8s-infrastructure/index.md

     `kubectl uncordon [node-name]`

-### How to upgrade the kubernetes master and nodes
+### How to upgrade the kubernetes control plane and nodes

 It's fairly easy and I've done it before successfully.